What is Queen Elizabeth Scholars for Energy Access?

 How does the program work?

 AE4H arranges 3-6 international internships in emerging or commonwealth countries prior to every school term (Spring, Fall and Winter).
 Positions are posted through the WaterlooWorks system and open to students across all faculties.
 If the position is for 4 months, the successfully placed student will receive a $6000 CDN scholarship in addition to any compensation provided by the employer.
 The amount will be $8000 CDN in the case of an 8-month position.
-All scholars will be required to complete a short report by the end of their internship highlighting their work.
-AE4H will post a compendium of these reports on our website.

 Am I eligible?